stefan-niedermann/nextcloud-tables/README.md

-# ⚠️⚠️⚠️ Early Alpha ⚠️⚠️⚠️
+# ⚠️ Early Alpha ⚠️

 ***This app is currently under heavy development.
-It is not yet able to view or manage data.
+It is not yet able to view or manage data in a production environment.
 Use at your own risc!***

 ## ⛔ Limitations

+### Tables

+- Emoji can not be changed

+### Columns

+- Only simple text columns can be created, no other type or parameters are supported yet
+- Updating existing columns is not yet supported

+### Data

+- Some editors (for example `DateTime` and `Selection`) are not yet supported

+### General

+- Much UI polishing is needed, for example:
+  - Drag & Drop columns
+  - Sorting
-- No write access
+  - Filtering
 - Sync only on Wi-Fi has no effect yet
 - Does not yet apply the theme of the used Nextcloud instance
-- Visual glitches like wrong colors

 # Nextcloud Tables for Android